J-R-Oliver/macos-setup/NodePackages.md

 # Node Packages

+## Express

+Fast, unopinionated, minimalist web framework for Node.js.
+More information can be found [here](http://expressjs.com).

 ## node-postgres

 node-postgres is a collection of node.js modules for interfacing with your PostgreSQL database.
 More information can be found [here](https://node-postgres.com).

+## Knex.js

+Knex.js is a "batteries included" SQL query builder for Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift designed to be flexible, portable, and fun to use.
+It as acts as an overlay for node SQL packages such as node-postgres.
+More information can be found [here](http://knexjs.org).

 ## Winston